stacks-network/docs/src/pages/references/stacks-node-configuration.md

 peer_port = 18444
 ```

-This section contains configuration options pertaining to the blockchain the stacks-node binds to on the backend for proof-of-transfer (BTC).

 #### chain

 The blockchain stacks-node binds to on the backend for proof-of-transfer.
+Only value supported: `"bitcoin"`

 Example: